byru55o/r5krypt/README.md

 As easy as it gets, make sure the string or file is decrypted with the same program that it was encrypted.
 ## Requirements
 **Python version:** 3.6 or greater
-**Libraries:** base64, pathlib, colorama, cryptography, and pyfiglet.
+**Libraries:** base64, pathlib, colorama, cryptography and pyfiglet.
 ## More information:
 If you want the maximum security, change the salt at line 21.
 We recommend generating one yourself using os.